Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

-At $\varepsilon > \varepsilon^{H}$, this homoclinic orbit gives a nontrivial hyperbolic subset of (1,2)-type.
-If there are no other attractors in the absorbing domain $D_a(O)$, we obtain a homoclinic attractor containing the saddle point $O$ with a pair of negative unstable multipliers.
-If the amount of saddle orbits of (1,2)-type inside the attractor is greater than the amount of saddle orbits of (2,1)-type, a pair of Lyapunov exponents becomes positive and we observe hyperchaos in numerical experiments\footnote{We note that the described hyperchaotic attractor is not hyperbolic.
+At $\varepsilon > \varepsilon^{H}$, this homoclinic orbit gives a nontrivial hyperbolic subset of (1,2)-type which, we suppose, becomes attractive, i.e., we observe, in the absorbing domain $D_a(O)$, the homoclinic attractor containing the saddle point $O$ with a pair of negative unstable multipliers.
+We call attractors of such type \textit{hyperchaotic H\'enon-like attractors}.
+If the numerically obtained orbits in the attractor provide a sufficiently long time near the hyperbolic subset of (1,2)-type, then a pair of Lyapunov exponents becomes positive, i.e., we observe hyperchaos in numerical experiments\footnote{We note that the described hyperchaotic attractor typically is not hyperbolic.
 Together with periodic saddle orbits of (1,2)-type it also contains periodic saddle orbits of a (2,1)-type and homoclinic (heteroclinic) tangencies between invariant manifolds of various saddles.
-Moreover, it is possible to show that such attractor also contains heterodimensional cycles connecting these saddles \cite{Li16, LiT17, LiT20}.
+Moreover, it is possible to show that such attractors also contain heterodimensional cycles connecting these saddles \cite{Li16, LiT17, LiT20}.
 Such cycles robustly persist under small perturbation of the system guaranteeing the presence of a nontrivial hyperbolic subset of (1,2)-type.}.
-As other types of homoclinic attractors, this attractor is formed by the closure of unstable manifold of the fixed point $O$.
-We call attractors of such type \textit{hyperchaotic H\'enon-like attractors}.

 In the following section, we show how hyperchaotic H\'enon-like attractors can naturally appear in multidimensional systems demonstrating cascades of period-doubling bifurcations.
-In Sec.~\ref{sec:Shil_emp}, we generalize the empirical part of this scenario to attractors developed from stable periodic orbits occurring inside Arnold tongues.
-In Section~\ref{sec:SmallB} we demonstrate its implementation for periodic resonant orbits occurring inside Arnold tongues of the three-dimensional Mir\'a map \eqref{eq:MiraMap}.
+In Sec.~\ref{sec:Shil_emp}, we generalize this scenario to attractors developing from stable periodic orbits which occur inside Arnold tongues.
+In Section~\ref{sec:SmallB}, we demonstrate its implementation for periodic resonant orbits occurring inside Arnold tongues of the three-dimensional Mir\'a map \eqref{eq:MiraMap}.